jerednav/mindfulnotes/README.md

 <h3 align="center">minimal and intentional productivity</h3>

-mindful was built in an attempt to provide a solution to the problem of the lack of organization when it comes to creating notes. mindful is an easy way to keep notes,
+mindful was built in an attempt to provide a solution to the problem of the lack of organization when it comes to creating notes. mindful is an easy way to keep note organized without all the distractions.